jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 #### Backtracking Search
 Naively, we can try to formulate a search problem, randomly assigning a variable a value from it's domain at each stage in the search tree.
 However, this means that the total # of states generated is $$n!d^n$$, where $$d$$ is the number of elements in th edomain and $$n$$ is the number of variables.

 We can exploit the fact that variable assignment is communatitive to speedup our serach.
 At each level, we assign only to a single variable that is determined.
-Using this, we get a runtime of $$O(b^d)$$, a significant improvement.
+Using this, we get a runtime of $$O(d^n)$$, a significant improvement.

 #### Heurestics
 + **Least Remaining Values** - when choosing a variable to assign, pick the variable that has the fewest states.